 (1)a.
 Direct division staff to investigate further Additional investigation is required before a probable cause finding is possible, including information about the additional investigation needed;

 (2)b.
-Determine probable Probable cause does not exist demonstrating the certificate holder has committed any acts of misconduct because there is no reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations of the statutes, court rules, this section, or the applicable section of the ACJA and enter a written finding to that, if true, effect would warrant informal or formal discipline; or
+Determine probable Probable cause does not exist demonstrating the certificate holder has committed any acts of misconduct because there is no reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations of the statutes, court rules, this section, or the applicable section of the ACJA and enter a written finding to that, if true, effect would warrant discipline; or

 (3)c.
-Determine probable Probable cause exists demonstrating the certificate holder has committed one or more acts of misconduct because there is reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations of the statutes, court rules, this section, or the applicable section of the ACJA and enter a written finding to that, if true, effect would warrant informal or formal discipline.
+Determine probable Probable cause exists demonstrating the certificate holder has committed one or more acts of misconduct because there is reasonable grounds for belief that the licensee has committed acts of unprofessional conduct or violations of the statutes, court rules, this section, or the applicable section of the ACJA and enter a written finding to that, if true, effect would warrant discipline.

 2. The deputy director must make a separate written finding for each allegation of the complaint presented in the investigation summary.